09 Dec 15 Reasons A Rabbit Might Be The Pet For You

 14. They’re Funny

 It sounds strange to say, but rabbits make for funny pets.
 They’re always curious and spend a lot of time investigating everything.
-In fact, you’ll probably find yourself sitting back and just watching your pet hop around, sticking its nose into things.
+In fact, you’ll probably find yourself sitting back and watching your pet hop around, sticking its nose into things and doing that cute nose wiggle.
 There’s always something going on when you have a rabbit in the house.
-And this can be a welcome change if you’re looking for a furry companion to stave off loneliness.

 15. They’re Cute

-The fuzzy, hoppy bunny is probably the cutest pet in the world.
-Between their little noses, their floppy ears, and their soft fur, they have a lot going for them as pets.
-This overwhelming cuteness is one of their biggest draws as pets.
-No one can resist them.
+The fuzzy, hopping bunny might be the cutest pet in the world.
+Between their little noses, their floppy ears, and that cute cotton tail, they have heaps going for them.
+This overwhelming cuteness is one of their biggest draws as pets; no one can resist them!

 If you think a rabbit might be the pet for you after reading this list, make sure you do your research before buying.
 Rabbits aren’t always the easiest pets, and you will need to understand their needs if you’re going to keep them healthy and happy.
-Make sure you talk to a vet who understands rabbits and get to know your potential pet before you buy them.
-And may you have many fun, happy and adorable years together.
+Make sure you talk to a veterinarian who understands rabbits and get to know your potential companion before you buy or adopt them and may you have many fun, happy and adorable years together.

 Author: Dr Jordan Dasilva (DVM)

 Dr. Jordan hails from across the ocean from the winter lands of Toronto, Canada.
 He graduated from the Doctor of Veterinary Medicine program at the University of Sydney in 2019 and has joined the team at Southern Cross Vets since.
 Dr. Jordan shares his enthusiasm and love for all animals, especially those with feathers and scales.